Rohan-malhotra555/Zeus---password-manager/README.md

-Password Manager GUI Application
+Zeus

-Welcome to the Password Manager GUI Application!
+Welcome to 'Zeus', the Password Manager GUI Application!
 This project is a simple and secure tool for managing your passwords.
 Developed using Python's Tkinter library for the graphical user interface and the cryptography.fernet module for encryption, this application offers a user-friendly experience while keeping your passwords safe.

 Features
 Store Passwords: Save your passwords securely with encryption.